Why is it important to be true to yourself?

 Now that I know the consequences of being inauthentic with my feelings, I take good care of my emotional well-being.
 In fact, my primary objective in life is to remain peaceful.
 You can learn a lot about your emotions when you are honest with them.
 Now, I’m able to tell how my body reacts to different emotions and are more aware of my emotions.

 Can you love yourself without being true to yourself?
-If you need to pretend to be someone you are not, so that other people love you.
-Or you need to reach a certain stage in you life before you can love yourself, then that is conditional love.
-Conditional love is not love.
+If you need to pretend to be someone you are not so that other people love you.
+Or you need to reach a certain stage in your life before you can love yourself, then that is conditional love.
+Conditional love is not true love.
 What you love is that desired image of yourself, not your authentic self.

 If that desired image of you cease to exist one day, will you still love yourself?

 Loving yourself requires you to be genuine to yourself and accept everything about yourself.
 There will be times when your thoughts are negative.
 There will be times when you feel emotional pains.
 And times when you will make mistakes.
 But as long as you are able to admit your mistakes and forgive yourself, then loving yourself will be easy.